Reviews You Can Rely On

 We were particularly impressed by the comfort and fit of the REI First Chair GTX, which delivers a great cut and unencumbered movement in a jacket that costs much less than the more expensive jackets with high-end tailoring.
 This coat fits our bodies well and skis like a dream, making us forget how much money we saved.
 We also like the fit of the 686 Smarty 3-in-1 Form Insulated, which fits well and is easy to ski while wearing despite its bulky footprint.

-ski jacket men - we like the fit of the rei co-op first chair gtx, which has a loose...
+ski jacket men - the rei co-op first chair gtx has a loose, freeride feel, without...

-We like the fit of the REI Co-op First Chair GTX, which has a loose, freeride feel, but it's not too baggy.
+The REI Co-op First Chair GTX has a loose, freeride feel, without being too baggy.
+Credit: Jeff Dobronyi

-A day of skiing can be filled with dramatic temperature swings.
+The mountains can be filled with dramatic temperature swings.
 Skiers might encounter a frigid morning starting the car, a hot and stuffy experience herding the kids into ski school, cold and windy chairlift rides to the top of the mountain, aerobic downhill skiing, and a sunny and warm afternoon of slush skiing in the spring.
 Ski jackets provide warmth by trapping the body's natural heat inside the jacket.
-A well-ventilated ski jacket gives the user options to keep this heat inside the jacket or let it escape through zippered vents, through the shell fabric itself, or via other specific features.
+A well-ventilated ski jacket allows the user to keep this heat inside the jacket or let it escape through zippered vents, through the shell fabric itself, or via other specific features.

 Style

 Skiing is an aesthetic sport, and style is becoming more prevalent than ever before.
 Fortunately, style is different for everyone.
 The one consistency is that the better we look, the better we feel, and the more fun we have.
 A good ski jacket has great style while retaining its performance.
-Style is the most subjective characteristic of outerwear, and our ratings in this category might be completely different than how you would rank them, depending on your style.
-Also, you might weigh style more heavily than we do, and many people rank style as the most important characteristic of their ski jacket.
+Style is the most subjective characteristic of outerwear, and our ratings in this category might be completely different than how you would rank them, so feel free to ignore us and go with what you like!

-Ski jacket styles range from slouchy, “core” styling that evokes the ski bum lifestyle (and expert abilities) to tight-fitting alpine racer looks that would feel at home on the World Cup podium.
+Ski jacket styles range from slouchy, “core” styling that evokes the ski bum lifestyle to tight-fitting alpine racer looks that would feel at home on the World Cup podium.
 Some jackets are neutral in their styling, which can look good if well-tailored but bad if left uncontoured.
-We took our jackets to the slopes and asked around for opinions and around town for aprés in the ski bars of Jackson, Wyoming.
-We pair this anecdotal information with the available color options of each model.
+We took our jackets to the slopes and around town for aprés in the ski bars of Jackson, Wyoming.
+We asked for opinions along the way from friends, family, and even a few strangers.

 The Helly Hansen Alpha LifaLoft is a good-looking jacket.
 Its svelte, Euro styling still hints at a core look, implying that the wearer is here to ski hard and look good.
-Among shells, the Arc'teryx Rush looks the best with a tailored cut, clean lines, and bold color schemes.
-The Arc'teryx Macai is neutral and classy, but the color options are much more muted and earthy.
+Among shells, we think the Arc'teryx Rush looks the best with a tailored cut, clean lines, and bold color schemes.
 The Arc'teryx Sabre falls on the “core” side of the spectrum, which we like, but you might not.
-On the other hand, the Columbia Whirlibird IV is styled to fit in with the crowd on the gentler slopes.
+On the other hand, the Columbia Whirlibird V is styled to fit in with the crowd on the gentler slopes.

 Features

-Good ski jackets incorporate features that make your day on the slopes easier.
-We're talking about big pockets that hold lots of snacks, removable hoods that allow for versatile use, and sleeve pass pockets to make RFID ticket turnstiles a breeze to navigate.
-Ski-specific features are less important than our other metrics, but they can augment a jacket that is already good.
+The best ski jackets incorporate features that make your day on the slopes easier.
+We're talking about big pockets that hold lots of snacks (maybe even a PB&J), removable hoods that allow for versatile use, and sleeve pass pockets to make RFID ticket turnstiles a breeze to navigate.
+Ski-specific features can enhance an already good jacket.

 Features seek to improve your experience with the product and activity.
 For example, a ski pass pocket allows you to store your RFID pass and wave your arm at the full-body scanner to avoid any dance moves, rummaging, and the dreaded lift-line holdup.
-Well-fitting hoods are a must for stormy days, and powder skirts can also help keep the snow out, though our testers don't often use our powder skirts.
-Some jackets include a RECCO reflector, which can aid in locating an individual in the case of an in-bounds avalanche, but this isn't a game-changer.
+Well-fitting hoods are a must for stormy days, and powder skirts can also help keep the snow out, though we don't often find ourselves using our powder skirts.
+Some jackets include a RECCO reflector, which can aid in locating an individual in the case of an in-bounds avalanche, which is a great safety feature.

 Powder skirts help keep snow out on those deep powder days.